agonzalezro/polo/README.md

 This is what you can configure there:

-- **author**: if it's not override with the Metadata (not implemented yet) it's the name that is going to be shown on the articles.
+- **author**: if it's not override with the Metadata it's the name that is going to be shown on the articles.
 - **title**: title of the blog, for the `<title>` element and the header.
 - **url**: sometimes the full url is needed.
 - **show(Archive|Categories|Tags)**: if it's true the pages are going to be